greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/character_sets.html.md

 -   Using the `PGCLIENTENCODING` environment variable.
 When `PGCLIENTENCODING` is defined in the client's environment, that client encoding is automatically selected when a connection to the server is made. \(This can subsequently be overridden using any of the other methods mentioned above.\)
 -   Setting the configuration parameter `client_encoding`.
 If `client_encoding` is set in the master `postgresql.conf`file, that client encoding is automatically selected when a connection to Greenplum Database is made. \(This can subsequently be overridden using any of the other methods mentioned above.\)

-If the conversion of a particular character is not possible " suppose you chose `EUC_JP` for the server and `LATIN1` for the client, then some Japanese characters do not have a representation in `LATIN1` " then an error is reported.
+If the conversion of a particular character is not possible (suppose you chose `EUC_JP` for the server and `LATIN1` for the client, then some Japanese characters do not have a representation in `LATIN1`) then an error is reported.

 If the client character set is defined as `SQL_ASCII`, encoding conversion is disabled, regardless of the server's character set.
 The use of `SQL_ASCII` is unwise unless you are working with all-ASCII data. `SQL_ASCII` is not supported as a server encoding.